andypicke/andypicke.github.io/_posts/2018-04-29-water_usage.md

 ## Now i'll break it down by hour of day

 We tend to use more water between 6 and 8 am, and from 4 to 10 pm, which probably is driven mainly by our workday schedule.
+The morning usage is probably due mostly to showering.
+Note that I usually leave for work by 7:30, so the larger 8:00 values are likely my wife taking a shower (you can see she takes longer showers than me :) ).
 Next i'll separate this into weekdays and weekends to see if this holds up; if it is due to the workday, we shouldn't see the same pattern on the weekends

 ```r